ccmmf/downscaling/README.md

 ### Run Sequence

-See full details in .
-Typical sequence:
+See full details about how to set up and run the workflows in the [Technical Documentation](docs/workflow_documentation.md#sec-tech-doc).

 ```bash
 # Data prep and clustering